Lego Dimensions: Plot

-When Robin, Frodo Baggins and MetalBeard are abducted, each unknowingly in possession of three of the elements, Batman, Gandalf the Grey and Wyldstyle are quick to be in pursuit.
-The trio get pulled into Vorton, where the rift generator they came out of explodes, prompting them to rebuild it.
-Aided by X-PO, the heroes use the generator to travel through the dimensions and search for the Foundation Elements and the five missing Keystones that power the generator (Shift, Chroma, Elemental Phase, Scale and Locate) hoping to find their missing friends and foil Vortech's plot.
-Along their journey, aided by "Keystone Devices" that allow them to use the Keystones' power, they meet and assist the various heroes of the dimensions they visit, such as Dorothy Gale, Homer Simpson, Emmett Brown, Wheatley and Mystery Inc..
-However, they are also pitted against numerous villains, including the Wicked Witch of the West, Lord Business, The Joker, Master Chen, Saruman the White, Lex Luthor, the Daleks and Cybermen, Two-Face, Sauron, the Overlord, Brainiac, The Riddler, General Zod, as well as a pair of confrontations with Vortech himself, who eventually realizes that X-PO is helping them.
-The heroes travel to Foundation Prime to find their friends and fight Vortech, but it turns out to be a diversion that allows his henchmen to infiltrate Vorton in their absence and retrieve the rest of the Foundation Elements they had collected.
-With all of the elements gathered, the Foundation of All Dimensions, a green Lego baseplate, is released and is imbued with near-unlimited power.
-He then merges the heroes' friends and a piece of himself into a giant mutant known as the Tri and sends it to wreak havoc on the trio's origin dimensions.
-Fearing that another failure could lead to a transformation into a similar mutant, Vortech's henchmen leave.
+When Robin, Frodo Baggins and MetalBeard are abducted, each unknowingly in possession of three of the elements, Batman, Gandalf, and Wyldstyle pursue them and arrive at Vorton, where they rebuild the destroyed rift generator.
+Aided by X-PO, the heroes use the generator to travel through dimensions in search of the Foundation Elements and the five missing Keystones that power the generator, hoping to find their missing friends and foil Vortech's plot.
+Aided by "Keystone Devices" that allow them to use the Keystones' powers, they aid and battle some of the multiverse's respective heroes and villains, while Vortech learns of X-PO's involvement.
+The heroes travel to Foundation Prime to confront him, but this is revealed to be a diversion that allows Vortech's minions to infiltrate Vorton and retrieve the Foundation Elements.
+With all of the elements gathered, the Foundation of All Dimensions is released and Vortech gains its power.
+He merges the heroes' friends and a piece of himself into a mutant called the Tri and unleashes it upon the trio's origin dimensions.
+Fearing another failure could lead to a similar fate, Vortech's henchmen flee.